web-platform-tests/wpt/docs/writing-tests/index.md

 There are various different ways of writing tests:

-* [JavaScript tests (testharness.js)](testharness) are preferred and should be used where possible.
+* [JavaScript tests (testharness.js)](testharness) are preferred for testing APIs and may be used for other features too.
 They are built with the testharness.js unit testing framework, and consist of assertions written in JavaScript.
 A high-level [testharness.js tutorial](testharness-tutorial) is available.

 * Rendering tests should be used to verify that the browser graphically displays pages as expected.
 See the [rendering test guidelines](rendering)